pwjablonski/word-up/README.md

 * [OneLook](http://onelook.com/) and [Crossword Tracker](http://crosswordtracker.com/) search engines

 ## License
-Popcode is distributed under the MIT license.
+Word Up is distributed under the MIT license.
 See the attached LICENSE file for details.

-Contributors